tyler-romero/LLaVA/README.md

+Forked LLaVA repo with some small modifications:
+1. No timm dependency
+2. Modified `predict.py` file that will return the probabilties for the final generated token.

 # 🌋 LLaVA: Large Language and Vision Assistant

 *Visual instruction tuning towards large language and vision models with GPT-4 level capabilities.*